YorkCodeDojo/recursion/exercises.md

 Write recursive functions to do all of the following.
 For extra bonus points, do it without mutable variables.
 Remember no loops are allowed.

-Work on whichever problems you like.
-They generally get harder, and with less of an explanation, as they go.
+Work on whichever problems you like in any order.

 ### Credits
 Most of the content is from the slides prepared by Grant for Leeds Code Dojo.